List of international goals scored by Romelu Lukaku

-As of December 2022, Lukaku has scored two hat-tricks during his international career, including the treble against Luxembourg, with the other coming in a 9–0 win against Gibraltar in a 2018 World Cup qualifier in August 2017.
-Lukaku has scored more goals in friendlies than in any other format, with 22.
-He has scored eighteen goals in qualifying for the FIFA World Cup, five in FIFA World Cup finals, seven in qualifying for the UEFA European Championship, six in the European Championship finals and ten in the UEFA Nations League.
-Lukaku scored his most recent goal in a 2–3 UEFA Nations League Finals loss against France in October 2021.
+As of June 2025, Lukaku has scored four hat-tricks during his international career, including the treble against Luxembourg, with the others coming in a 9–0 win against Gibraltar in a 2018 World Cup qualifier in August 2017, a 3–0 victory against Sweden in a Euro 2024 qualifier in March 2023, and four goals in a 5–0 win over Azerbaijan in November 2023, also a Euro 2024 qualifier.
+Lukaku has scored more goals in friendlies than in any other format, with 25.
+He has scored 19 goals in qualifying for the FIFA World Cup, five in FIFA World Cup finals, 21 in qualifying for the UEFA European Championship, six in the European Championship finals and thirteen in the UEFA Nations League.
+Lukaku scored his most recent goal in a 4–3 World Cup qualifying win against Wales in June 2025.